Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/formulation.rst

 Regional Emission cap
 ^^^^^^^^^^^^^^^^^^^^^^

-Ensures regional maximum allowed annual carbon emissions.
+Ensures that the annual amount of CO2 emisstion emitted in each region does not exceed the given maximum allowed annual carbon emissions.
 :raw-html:`<br />`

 .. container:: scrolling-wrapper